ArturSultanov/itu-proj/readme.txt

 Each member of the team build the own FE in the individual technogoly.
 The directories are named by technogoly that was used for implementation.

-tkinter-frontend    Author: Lilit Movsesian (xmovse00) swiftui-frontend    Author: Artur Sultanov (xsutla01) pyqt-frontend       Author: Tatiana Fedorova (xfedor14)
+tkinter-frontend/   Author: Lilit Movsesian (xmovse00) swiftui-frontend/   Author: Artur Sultanov (xsutla01) pyqt-frontend/      Author: Tatiana Fedorova (xfedor14)

 01_xfedor14_xmovse00_xshche05_xsulta01_source/
 │
 ├── backend/...
-Unified BE for all FEs ├── readme.txt
+Unified BE for all FEs │
+├── readme.txt
 ├── tkinter-frontend/                   Author: xmovse00
 │   ├── src/